Mahima9861/EDA-with-python-and-pandas/README.md

 # EDA-with-python-and-pandas
- The task is to perform Exploratory Data Analysis (EDA) on a supermarket sales dataset.
-It will be accomplised  by completing each task in the project:
+ Performed Exploratory Data Analysis (EDA) on a supermarket sales dataset.
+It was accomplised  by completing each of the following task:
 Task 1: Initial Data Exploration
 Task 2: Univariate Analysis
 Task 3: Bivariate Analysis